gollum18/moggy/README.md

 # moggy
-A standalone application for transforming grammers into skeletal object models.
+A standalone application for transforming moggy grammer into skeletal object models.